loveslikederpy/elastatripper/README.md

 support issues:
 =============

+* Apparently this won't run on Windows 8 atm.
+WAAAH!
+D: Once the initial part of the migration to C++AMP is done, this will go away. -LLD

 * Be sure to have recent drivers for your video card installed.

 * Though you probably already have it installed on your Windows system, if you get a runtime error you may need to install Visual C++ redistributable.
 These are available from Microsoft at: